Okiana/cv-assets/README.md

 My responsibilities included:

-- Designing, implementing and testing new components for business process modeling and optimization solution.
+- Designing, implementing and testing new components for our business process modeling and optimization product.
+- Implementing data storage solutions with ocr and elastic search.
 - Supporting clients with the installation and use of the provided product.
 - Taking part in planning sessions, daily standups, retrospectives and other Scrum/Kanban ceremonies.
 - Supporting new developers to be an effective part of the team.

 ---